 As such, the PGY2 Cardiology Residency prepares PGY1 residency graduates to practice as specialized clinicians, focusing on the care of patients with cardiovascular disease.

 Wisconsin’s largest private hospital, Aurora St. Luke’s Medical Center is a premier destination for world-class patient care, treating patients from all 50 states and worldwide.
 It’s internationally known for expertise in heart care and oncology.
 Aurora St. Luke’s also offers exceptional specialty care in areas such as critical care, abdominal/cardiothoracic transplant and neurosciences, and houses the Vince Lombardi Cancer Clinic.

 Aurora St. Luke’s serves as the primary training ground for cardiology pharmacy with two specialized ICUs in cardiology, high-volume cardiac catheterization and electrophysiology labs and advanced cardiac surgery services.

 The format of the residency is tailored to the interest, experience, aptitude and career goals of each resident.
-The resident completes core learning experiences and customizes their program by choosing elective learning experiences based on individual needs and interests.
+The resident gains experience and customizes their program by choosing elective learning experiences based on individual needs and interests.